pypy/pypy/pypy/doc/eventhistory.rst

 implementation of Python in C :-)

-See the :doc:`release announcement <release-0.7.0>` for further details about the release and the :doc:`getting started <getting-started>` document for instructions about downloading it and trying it out.
+See the :doc:`release announcement <release-0.7.0>` for further details about the release and the :ref:`getting started <getting-started-index>` section for instructions about downloading it and trying it out.
 We also have the beginning of a :doc:`FAQ <faq>`.  *(08/28/2005)*